 6. It remains a mystery to date as to how can such a prolific batsman hit just 6 sixes in his entire test career.

 Reasons cited have been large grounds, cautious nature among others.
 Luckily or unluckily one of those 6 sixes came against India…

 7. Unlike gully cricket coming to bat, in the end, has its own perks…

-9. The swing bowler with an unusual bowling action from India, Debashish Mohanty despite not making it big in international cricket, did reserve his name in the history of cricketing trivia when the 7th edition of cricket world cup put up its logo inspired by his ball throwing action.
+9. The swing bowler with an unusual bowling action from Odisha, Debashish Mohanty despite not making it big in international cricket, did reserve his name in the history of cricketing trivia when the 7th edition of the cricket world cup put up its logo inspired by his ball throwing action.

 10. The God of cricket has been a part of almost every historical event the game has to offer.
 When the first time technology was used to determine a batsman’s dismissal in 1992, the batsman was Sachin and the team was South Africa.

 11. Despite the fact that most of his runs have come playing against weaker nations, he is certainly an asset for a non-test playing nation and a really fine one at that.